Garden Route Highlights + Addo with HotSpots2C

 There is also an option for only three days.

-There are different types of accommodation depending on your budget: hostels, guesthouse and even a tented lodge in the Buffelsdrift Game Reserve.
+There are different types of accommodation depending on your budget: hostels, guesthouses and even a tented lodge in the Buffelsdrift Game Reserve.

 I stayed only in hostels and it was completely fine.